 Salaryman: Hiro Nakamura, and — even more so in Volume Two — Ando, who was stuck back in his cubicle as Hiro has wacky adventures traveling through time...

 Scary Black Man: Volume Three introduced us to Benjamin "Knox" Washington, a black man who derives superhuman strength from people's fear.
 While technically he himself doesn't have to have caused that fear, it sure looks that way in most of the scenes he has appeared in.

 Screams Like a Little Girl: In "Into Asylum", Fake!Sylar is about to be killed by the real one.
-Cue Zachary Quinto's high-pitched squeaky screaming like a little 'bitch', and the Internet busting a collective gut.
+Cue Zachary Quinto's high-pitched squeaky screaming, and the Internet busting a collective gut.
 Seen again in "Pass/Fail," when Claire sticks a pen in his eye, with similar audience reaction.

-To be fair, it is to show that Sylar, without his menacing, is still that gawky Gabriel Gray underneath.
+To be fair, it is to show that Sylar, without his menace, is still the gawky Gabriel Gray underneath.

 Sealed Evil in a Can: Volume Two's Big Bad, Takezo Kensei aka Adam Monroe.
 Volume Three went this way too with Level 5.
 And Adam.
 Again.
 For two episodes.

 Second Episode Introduction: Matt doesn't appear until the second episode.
 (He did appear in the show's original pilot episode, which was longer than Episode 1 alone but shorter than Episodes 1 and 2.)